 Capt Schrauwen began her cadet career, at the age of 12, with our very own 223 Red Lion Squadron.
 She found a love for aviation within the cadet program and achieved her Glider Pilot’s License in 1996 and her Private Pilot’s License in 1997 through the cadet Flying Scholarship Programs.
 Capt Schrauwen left 223 Red Lion Squadron in May of 1998 to become a member of the Cadet Instructor Cadre (CIC), attached to Regional Cadet Air Operations (RCAOps).
 She worked as a Glider Pilot Instructor during the summer months for the Regional Gliding School (P), at CFB Comox, from 1998-2001.
 Capt Schrauwen held such positions as Flight Commander and Check Pilot.

 Throughout her entire CIC career, Capt Schrauwen always returned to work 223 Red Lion Squadron acting as a Ground School Instructor and Volunteer Officer.
 In 2007, she returned to 223 Red Lion Squadron full time, in the position of Deputy Commanding Officer.
 From 2008-2012 she served as Commanding Officer of 223 Red Lion Squadron.
-Capt Schrauwen plans to continue working with 223 Red Lion Squadron as the Administration Officer.
+From 2012- 2019 spring Capt Schrauwen served as the Administration Officer.

 Capt Schrauwen received her Canadian Forces Decoration in October of 2010 and received the Queen’s Diamond Jubilee Medal in 2013 for her service to the Air Cadet program and to 223 Red Lion Squadron.
 In 2021 Capt Schrauwen received her 22 year clasp.

 Virtual Training Support Officer